Priya-raja/FrontEndDev/log.md

  ### December 24: R1Day54 Did Codewars challenge and recreated meme generator in react
  Learning: Learned different ways of solving a problem in codewars.
 A good practice of react app using state

+ ### December 25: R1Day54 Deployed meme generator app in netlify
+ Learning: Learned to add images in react and read more about react hooks.

+ ### December 26: R1Day56 Coded word count app
+ Learning: Got to learn more about react hooks, where to use useEffect and adding css to app.